thunder-spb/dh-docker-scanner/README.md

 Project homepage and documentation is here: https://github.com/aquasecurity/trivy/

-In addition, this image include JUnit report template which could be consumed by CI system, like Jenkins.
+In addition, this image include JUnit report template to generate JUnit XML Report, which could be consumed by CI system, like Jenkins.

 # What is Dockle